remult/remult/docs/tutorials/react-next/entities.md

 ### Add Styles

-If you've used the "Step-by-step Setup" option to setup your project, you can, optionally, make the app look a little better by replacing the contents of `styles/globals.css` with [this CSS file](https://raw.githubusercontent.com/remult/nextjs-starter/main/styles/globals.css).
+Optionally, make the app look a little better by replacing the contents of `styles/globals.css` with [this CSS file](https://raw.githubusercontent.com/remult/react-vite-express-starter/completed-tutorial/src/index.css).